Leading provider of emergency veterinary care set to expand further

 Vets Now’s emergency and speciality hospital in Glasgow has been granted planning permission to expand its service.

 More than £1.5 million is to be invested into extending the internationally-renowned facility which employs 90 staff across clinical and non-clinical roles.
-The work is due for completion in summer 2018 and will result in 10 new roles.
+The work is due for completion before the end of 2018 and will result in 10 new roles.

 Vets Now is undergoing an exciting period of growth at the moment with additional plans to open new clinics in Ashford, Wrexham and Peterborough this year.